 Duolingo Japanese vs. JapanesePod101

 JapanesePod101 is not an application but an entire program that has in-depth lessons from beginner to expert, features over 2950 audio and video courses to use on your own time, and even learning tools for the Japanese Language Proficiency Test.
 The New York Times and The Japan Times have even endorsed the course.
 Best of all?
 The podcasts are completely free and you can watch them on your phone, computer, and anywhere around the world.
-JapanesePod101 feels more like classroom than a game.
+JapanesePod101 feels more like a classroom than a game, with the tutor feeling like a close friend.

 Duolingo Japanese vs. Rocket Japanese